 Most natural practitioners who recommend rotating between different kinds of probiotics so as to populate the gut with different strains.
 So purchasing several or all of the above varieties and rotating between them would achieve that goal.

 Low Histamine Probiotic Blends

 Personally, I think a blend is a better option than a single strain since you are getting more beneficial "bugs" into your gut.
 It's like facing the bad guys with a multi-faceted assault instead of a single strategy.

 Recently, our family started using Smidge (formerly GutPro).
 It's a probiotic unlike many others in that it's super concentrated.
 It's not cheap, but it lasts a REALLY REALLY long time.

-I have tried sooo many probiotics over the years, and with many of them, I feel NOTHING.
+I have tried so many probiotics over the years, and with many of them, I feel NOTHING.
 But with Smidge?
 Gurgle gurgle gurgle.....something is happening for sure!

-Depending on how you use the probiotics, you might want to sets so if one is dirty you have another set at the ready.
-You cannot use the spoons if they are damp at all as that will compromise the bacteria.
+Depending on how you use the probiotics, you might want to order two sets of spoons so if one is dirty you have another set at the ready.
+You absolutely must not use the spoons for these probiotics if they are damp at all, as that will compromise the bacteria.
 Wet bacteria, in this case, is dead bacteria.

-This blend was created for the express purposes of having a blend for those with histamine intolerance.
-Some have said that this probiotic blend has really helped with their histamine issues, both to probiotics and to other foods.
+This blend was created for the express purpose of having a blend for those with histamine intolerance.
+Some have said that this probiotic blend has really helped with their histamine issues, both with probiotics and to other foods.
 The company has a great Subscribe and Save program so you can save money.
 Some people use this product alongside the company's Histamine Block.